-Calculating a parent’s net income can be complex and it is important to find an attorney experienced with child support issues.
+Calculating parties’ combined adjusted net income can be complex and it is important to find an attorney experienced with child support issues.

-In certain circumstances, the Court will deviate from the statutory guidelines and require a parent to pay more or less of their net income in child support.
+In certain circumstances, the Court will deviate from the statutory guidelines and require a parent to pay more or less for child support.
 If the non-residential parent makes a substantial amount of money where it would not be necessary to pay pursuant to the statutory guidelines, the Court may order a child support payment lower than that required by the guidelines.
 In situations that involve a child with special needs, the Court may require a parent to pay an amount that is more than that required by the guidelines.

-Many people assume that expenses such as extracurricular activities and educational expenses are included in child support.
+Many people assume that expenses such as extracurricular activities, medical expenses, and educational expenses are included in child support.
 This is not true.
 The non-residential parent is often times required to contribute to these expenses in addition to making their child support payments.